 Specialising in creating large scale mosaics means that I often have works which require a great deal of skilled labour that I couldn’t (and wouldn’t want to) do all myself.
+Here we meet the team at Drostle Public Arts.

 Being able to undertake these large mosaic commissions around the world and deliver them on time with the highest degree of craftsmanship means that I need help.